bjaan/FrostByte/README.md

 ## ⚙️ Functionality

-- Takes one temperature reading every 2 seconds.
+- Takes one temperature reading every 10 seconds.
-- Stores the latest 30 readings (≈ 60 seconds).
+- Stores the latest 30 readings (≈ 5 minutes).
 - Calculates the average temperature from the buffer.
 - **Relay turns ON** when average temperature > **5.0°C**.
 - **Relay turns OFF** when average temperature < **3.0°C**.
-- No switching occurs between 3.0°C and 5.0°C (hysteresis zone).
+- No switching occurs between 5.0°C and 7.0°C (hysteresis zone).

 ## 🌐 Wi-Fi Access Point + Web Interface